jas34/scheduledwf/README.md

 - _Schedule Conductor workflow_ is extendable to work with all persistence stores supported by conductor.

 *Quickly use able in _PRODUCTION_*:
+- version **2.0.0+**
+  - This version is compatible to conductor-boot **v3.3.0** requires **Java 11**.
+  - Refer Getting started section below.
+- upto version **1.2.2**
   - Scheduling module can be enabled with property `conductor.additional.modules=io.github.jas34.scheduledwf.config.ScheduledWfServerModule`
   - Deploy `scheduledwf-server` instead of `conductor-server`.
+  - Schedule Conductor is compatible with Java 8 and has embedded Conductor v2.30.4

 You are done!

-Schedule Conductor is compatible with Java 8 and has embedded Conductor v2.30.4

 Architecture
 ---------